bramstroker/homeassistant-powercalc/docs/source/strategies/playbook.rst

 This is useful to implement power sensors for program based devices.
 For example Washing machines, dishwashers.
 You can generate a playbook with the powercalc :doc:`measure tool </contributing/measure>`.

-Currently only YAML is supported.
+Currently this is a YAML only feature.

 You must put your playbook in HA config directory and create a subdirectory ``powercalc/playbooks`` there.
 So it could look like this: